 What is tranexamic acid?

-Originally, tranexamic acid was prescribed as an oral treatment to help control bleeding, said Dr. Ranella Hirsch, a Boston-based board-certified dermatologist.
+Originally, tranexamic acid was prescribed as an oral treatment to help control bleeding, says Dr. Ranella Hirsch, a Boston-based board-certified dermatologist.
 But more recently, it’s been explored as a topical treatment for hyperpigmentation and similar skin conditions.

 Unlike our other favorite skin care acids, like the salicylic or glycolic varieties, tranexamic acid is not an exfoliant.
-It’s derived from the essential amino acid lysine, which slows melanin synthesis, said Dr. Debra Jaliman, a board-certified dermatologist in New York City.
+It’s derived from the essential amino acid lysine, which slows melanin synthesis, says Dr. Debra Jaliman, a board-certified dermatologist in New York City.

-Essentially, it works by blocking the interaction between the melanocytes, which are the cells that make melanin (responsible for skin pigment) and the keratinocytes, the surface skin cells, Jaliman said.
+Essentially, it works by blocking the interaction between the melanocytes, which are the cells that make melanin (responsible for skin pigment) and the keratinocytes, the surface skin cells, Jaliman says.
 As a result, it can help lighten areas of discoloration and melasma.
-One 2019 study found that a 5 percent tranexamic acid solution was as effective at treating the latter as a hydroquinone cream, the"gold standard" treatment for the condition.

 Are there any risks?